Young woman wearing a baggy long sleeve jumper meets with her doctor.

 The investigations will be carried out at different NHS mental health trusts across England and will provide exemplars of patient safety incident investigations (PSIIs).
 Any safety learning proposed will be aimed at the specific NHS trust where the incident occurred.

 We will publish each report as it is completed.
-Currently, one of three investigation reports has been published:
+Currently, two of three investigation reports has been published:

-We expect to publish the second report in summer, and the third report in Autumn 2026.
+We expect to publish the third report in Autumn 2026.

 Areas for improvement